Knolo

 How does pricing compare?

-Manus uses credit-based subscription tiers: Free, Standard $20/mo, Pro $40/mo, and Pro+ around $200/mo.
+Manus uses credit-based tiers: Free, Standard $20/mo, Pro $40/mo, Pro+ around $200/mo.
 Reviewers consistently flag that credits burn unpredictably on long autonomous tasks.
-Knolo also uses a credit model — you buy credits and spend them as you go — but there are no monthly task caps and no forced tier upgrades.
-For bursty or recurring workloads, Knolo's model tends to be more predictable; for occasional one-shot research, Manus's Free or Standard tier is hard to beat on price.
+Knolo also uses a credit model, but you buy credits and spend them as you go.
+No monthly task cap, no forced tier upgrades, no per-task billing that compounds.
+For recurring or bursty workloads, Knolo's pricing is more predictable and usually more cost-effective at scale.

 Can Knolo agents talk to each other like Manus's multi-agent system?

-Yes — and this is one of Knolo's biggest architectural advantages.
-Knolo treats agent-to-agent handoff as a first-class primitive: each agent has a callableAgentIds list, parent/child runs are tracked, and outputs land as durable artifacts in shared Minds.
-Manus has internal multi-agent orchestration within a single task, but you're not configuring a reusable team you can address by name — you're triggering one orchestrated session.
+Yes, and this is one of Knolo's biggest advantages.
+Agent-to-agent handoff is a first-class primitive: each agent has a callableAgentIds list, parent and child runs are tracked, and outputs land as durable artifacts in shared Minds.
+Manus's multi-agent orchestration is internal to a single session.
+Knolo's is a configurable team you address by name and reuse across every future workflow.

 Knolo.
-Small businesses tend to have recurring workflows — inbox triage, lead qualification, weekly reporting, content pipelines — and need a system that persists, integrates with tools they already use, and improves as their knowledge base grows.
-That's Knolo's core design.
-Manus is excellent when you occasionally need a generalist agent to produce a deliverable, but it's not built to be the recurring operations layer of a business.
+Small businesses have recurring workflows: inbox triage, lead qualification, weekly reporting, content pipelines, customer research.
+They need a system that persists, integrates with the tools they already use, and improves as their knowledge grows.
+Knolo is designed for exactly that.
+Manus is a strong generalist for the occasional one-shot deliverable, but it is not the layer that runs your operations day after day.

 Keep exploring